 Read more about aligning your website with your marketing goals.

-Craft Listings that Sell Themselves
+Craft Rental Listings that Sell Themselves

 And then there are photos.
 If you’re using the same images from 2010, it’s likely they look grainy and outdated on today’s devices.
 Take the time to polish up your listings, update your photos, and add any new amenities.

 Write listings with a descriptive headline, detailed property information, and a few highlights about what sets your property apart.
 Is parking included?
 Is it steps from the beach?
 Is there a washer and dryer?
-Don’t be shy about sharing the features that residents will pay more for.
+Don’t be shy about sharing the features that tenants will pay more for.

 Learn more about writing high-quality listings.